 The radio career started in Winnipeg at CFRW in 1976.
 A stint at CKRC followed that, before he finally landed a gig at Winnipeg's news and talk powerhouse CJOB in 1991.
 In the summer of 2007 he made the decision to join the family at NL Broadcasting.

 Paul and his wife Jayne make their home in Westwold (yep - quite the commute every day!).
-Quincy (all 70 pounds of him), Spencer (all 8 pounds of him), Fraser (all 5 pounds) and three cats make up the Graham clan.
+Quincy (all 70 pounds of him), Spencer (all 8 pounds of him), Fraser (all 5 pounds) and two cats make up the Graham clan.
 Oh, did we mention all those chickens?